Water Withdrawal Permits

 The following water withdrawal systems are exempt from the requirement to obtain a permit.

 - Withdrawals that have received approval from the Delaware River Basin Commission or Susquehanna River Basin Commission.
-However these withdrawals must be reported annually to DEC;
+However these withdrawals must be reported annually to DEC.
+See the DRBC and SRBC websites via links in the right margin of this webpage under "Links Leaving DEC's Website";

 - Withdrawals of hydropower facilities operating under a valid Federal Energy Regulating Commission license;